History, tourist information, and nearby accommodation

-The gardens, though small, are beautiful, and really give you a sense of the time period.
+The garden, though small, is beautiful, and really gives you a sense of the time period.
 You can get a pamphlet at the desk detailing a walk through historic Hampstead from Fenton House to another nearby National Trust property at 2 Willow Road.

 If you have the time, I can highly recommend this walk; it takes you past several fascinating period houses and outlines intriguing snippets of local history.